ChuksKN/team_6_project/README_FINAL.md

 ﻿## THE ENTITY

-CPSC 233 Tutorial 02 Team 6 project Demo 3.
-This is the *unfinished* graphical version.
-The player will move up, down, left, and right, to find objects and escape the rooms.
-Some art assets have been added.
+CPSC 233 Tutorial 02 Team 6 project Final Version.
+This is the *finished* graphical version.
+The player will move up, down, left, and right, to find keys, avoid enemies/projectiles, and escape the school before their life runs out.

 ## Getting Started
 In order to run this program for development, download the files from our github repository and add them to your workspace.
 After this, simply import the project.
 We used eclipse, and as such we recommend the same.
 Steps to do this are listed below.